Alex Smith Could Be Washington’s Long-Term QB, Is ‘Back As A Player’ Per Coach

 Although his squad is winless and he has shown a fair amount of rust through three appearances thus far, Smith has thrown for 300-plus yards in back-to-back contest.
 He fell just short of securing dramatic comeback wins for Washington in both instances.

-Despite the dramatic nature of his comeback, Smith feels he has adapted surprisingly well to the strange circumstances that facilitated his return.
+Despite the dramatic nature of his comeback, Smith also feels he has adapted surprisingly well to the strange circumstances that facilitated his return.

 “The scary part is how normal it felt [Sunday],” Smith said.
 “I’ve got to pinch myself how lucky I am to feel that way.
 I’m lucky to progress this far and that I am where I am.”